-Man Who Fell to His Death in El Capitan Rock Climbing Remembered at Palmdale High School Vigil
+Beloved Palmdale High School Teacher Who Fell to His Death While Rock Climbing in Yosemite Remembered at Vigil

-A day after the wife of a man remembered the climber who fell to his death in El Capitan, students celebrated Tim Klein's legacy at the Palmdale high school he taught at.
+A day after the wife of a rock climber from the Palmdale area spoke about mourning her husband following his fatal from Yosemite's iconic El Capitan, students celebrated Tim Klein's legacy at the Palmdale high school where was a teacher.

-"I know that he was very careful and it's just unfortunate that it happened," said former student Haydi Castillo said on Monday before a vigil at Palmdale High School for the instructor.
+"I know that he was very careful and it's just unfortunate that it happened," former student Haydi Castillo said Monday before the vigil at Palmdale High School.
 "But it makes me feel a little bit at ease knowing he died doing something he loved to do."

 Recently, Klein was named Antelope Valley Union High School District's teacher of the year for the second time.

-Klein, 42 and his friend Jason Wells, 46, of Boulder, Colo. were identified as the two climbers who fell to their death from El Capitan on Saturday by Yosemite National Park officials.
+Klein, 42, and his friend Jason Wells, 46, of Boulder, Colorado, were identified as the two climbers who fell to their some 1,000 feet to their deaths on Saturday.

-Multiple 911 calls reported two climbers had fell around around 8:15 a.m., according to the statement.
+Multiple 911 calls reported two climbers had fallen around around 8:15 a.m., according to a statement from Yosemite National Park.

 The investigation is ongoing, officials said, and no further details were available.
+It remains unclear what caused the two climbers -- who were extremely experienced and had summited the granite monolith many times -- to fall.

-On Sunday, Klein's wife spoke about the impact her husband had on everyone.
+On Sunday, Klein's wife spoke about her husband's role in his community.

-"I know that he was well loved and made a huge impact in people's lives," said Jennifer Klein to KTLA.
+"I know that he was well loved and made a huge impact in people's lives," Jennifer Klein told KTLA.

 She added her husband and Wells loved to climb together.